Frequently Asked Questions

 A clinical trial is used to test new drug products and existing medications to help develop new treatments.
-At the Covance Clinical Research Unit in Leeds, we work with some of the world’s leading pharmaceutical and biotechnology companies on Phase I/II studies to test things like; how a drug is absorbed into the body, how a drug reacts to other medications and how the drug is affected by food.
+At the Covance Clinical Research Unit in Leeds, we work with some of the world’s leading pharmaceutical and biotechnology companies on Phase I and II studies to test things like how a drug is absorbed into the body, how a drug reacts to other medications and how the drug is affected by food.

 Taking part in a clinical trial may involve collecting blood samples.
 If you don't like the thought of giving daily blood samples then perhaps this isn't for you.

 The Leeds clinic has been safely conducting clinical trials for over 25 years.
 Clinical trials do carry some risk, however all measures are taken to minimise them.
 We have a dedicated team of medical experts, including doctors and nurses, who are here to monitor your safety at all times.
 You’ll also be reassured to know that a Research Ethics Committee and the UK's Medicines and Healthcare products Regulatory Agency (MHRA) approves each clinical trial to ensure all the right safeguards are in place before a study can start.

 What if I change my mind?
 Participation in medical trials is voluntary, so if you change your mind at any time you are free to withdraw.
 If you withdraw after the trial has started our doctors may ask you to come back for a visit, just to check that the drug is out of your system.